migenius/realityserver-client/static/tutorials/browser-change-color.md

       value: { r, g, b }
     })
 ```
-This command sets the `metal_color` argument of the MDL material instance `element_name` to the provided color.
-Note the `element_name` is being prefixed with the scene name due to the import prefix.
+This command sets the `metal_color` argument of the MDL material instance specified in `element_name` to the provided color.
+Again we prefix the name with the import prefix.
+Maybe we should have just done that in the state.
 ```javascript
 const [ response, available ] = state.stream.send_command(
   ...